E-r-1-c/networking-labs/01-layer2-switching/01-vlan-segmentation-and-trunking/README.md

 ## Overview

-This lab demonstrates how VLANs divide a switched network into separate Layer 2 broadcast domains and how 802.1Q trunks carry traffic for multiple VLANs between switches.
+This lab demonstrates how VLANs divide a switched network into separate Layer 2 broadcast domains and how 802.1Q trunks carry multiple VLANs between switches.

-Devices assigned to the same VLAN can communicate across the trunk links.
-Devices in different VLANs cannot communicate because no Layer 3 routing is configured.
+A multi-switch topology was built with devices assigned to separate VLANs.
+The trunk links allow devices in the same VLAN to communicate across switches while keeping different VLANs isolated until Layer 3 routing is added.

 ---

 ## Objectives

 - Create VLANs for separate network groups
-- Assign switch access ports to the correct VLANs
+- Assign access ports to the correct VLANs
 - Configure 802.1Q trunk links between switches
 - Configure a dedicated native VLAN
 - Restrict trunks to the required VLANs